kswada77/ImageNet/README.md

 * also, provides related **python scripts** for the dataset preparations.
 note: OS of my machine is **Ubuntu 18.04 LTS**

-Please note that largest ILSVRC dataset available from Academic Torrents is:
+Please note that largest ILSVRC dataset available via Academic Torrents is:
 **ImageNet LSVRC 2012 Training Set (Object Detection)** (147.9GB).

 ---